quickwit-oss/quickwit/docs/reference/cli.md

 `--search-fields` List of fields that Quickwit will search into if the user query does not explicitly target a field in the query.
 It overrides the default search fields defined in the index config.
 Space-separated list, e.g. "field1 field2". \
 `--start-timestamp` Filters out documents before that timestamp (time-series indexes only). \
 `--end-timestamp` Filters out documents after that timestamp (time-series indexes only). \
+`--sort-by-score` Setting this flag calculates and sorts documents by their BM25 score.

 *Examples*